-U.S. FAA issues air travel advisory about Galaxy Note 7 phones
+U.S. regulator tells air passengers not to turn on Galaxy Note 7 phones

 The South Korean manufacturer announced last week it was recalling all Galaxy Note 7 smartphones equipped with batteries it has found to be prone to catch fire.

+Delta Air Lines Inc, the No.2 U.S. airline by passenger traffic, said it is still studying the issue.

+"Delta is in constant contact with the FAA and other bodies in its run of business as a global airline.
+We will comply with any directive and are studying this matter.
+Safety and security is always Delta’s top priority," spokesman Morgan Durrant said in a statement,

-United Continental Holdings Inc, American Airlines Group Inc and Delta Air Lines Inc did not immediately respond to requests for comment on the FAA advisory.
+United Continental Holdings Inc and American Airlines Group Inc did not immediately respond to requests for comment on the FAA advisory.

-Vaughn Jennings, a spokesman for Washington-based trade group Airlines for America, said the group was "closely monitoring any developments as this issue evolves.""Each individual carrier makes determinations, in compliance with FAA safety rules and regulations, as to what is permitted to be carried on board and in the cargo hold," Jennings said in a statement.
+Vaughn Jennings, a spokesman for Washington-based trade group Airlines for America, said the organization was "closely monitoring any developments as this issue evolves.""Each individual carrier makes determinations, in compliance with FAA safety rules and regulations, as to what is permitted to be carried on board and in the cargo hold," Jennings said in a statement.

 Australian airlines Qantas, Jetstar and Virgin Australia have banned passengers from using or charging the Galaxy Note 7 during flights over fire concerns.